zlKingKillerzl/GeminiTTSWebApp/README.md

 ---

-## ⚠️ Important Notes
+## ⚠️ Notes

-- ✅ Available voices depend on the Gemini model and API permissions.
+- ✅ Voices availability depends on your Gemini model and permissions.
-- ⚙️ Make sure to set up your API key properly at [Google AI Studio](https://aistudio.google.com/apikey).
+- ⚙️ The web app and API will not work without configuring your API key in `.env`.

 ---